myty/AndcultureCode.JavaScript.Website/src/pages/blog/does-your-car-speak-dog.md

 seo:
   metaTitle: does your car speak dog? | andculture
   metaDescription: How smart are our devices, really?
 Are we taking full advantage of the opportunity to bring them together with a common language?
+  socialShareCopy: How smart are our devices, really?
+Are we taking full advantage of the opportunity to bring them together with a common language?
 category: "Design/UX"
 ---
 Last week, I put a Jawbone UP24 on my wrist as part of a new, internal andculture project.
 It's a lot of fun plugging things together, but the more devices I connect lately, the more I question just how "smart" they really are and if we are taking full advantage of the opportunity we have right now during the device genesis.